 - Students must not hold image receptors during any radiographic procedure. - Students should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care. - Programs must develop policies regarding safe and appropriate use of energized laboratories by students.
-Students' utilization of energized laboratories must be under the supervision of a qualified radiographer or LXMO operator who is available should students need assistance.
-If a qualified radiographer or LXMO operator is not readily available to provide supervision, the radiation exposure mechanism must be disabled.
+Students' utilization of energized laboratories must be under the supervision of a qualified radiographer who is available should students need assistance.
+If a qualified radiographer is not readily available to provide supervision, the radiation exposure mechanism must be disabled.